-In the 1820s privately-owned Rheinstein became the first Rhine castle to be converted – by Prussian royalty (a branch of the Hohenzollerns) – into a romantic summer residence complete with turrets and battlements.
-Today, the mostly neo-Gothic interior is furnished more-or-less as it was over a century ago.
-Highlights include a tiny chapel, the Rittersaal (Knights’ hall) and 14th- to 19th-century stained-glass windows brought from churches in Cologne and Düsseldorf.
-Entry fees help fund upkeep.
-Has two apartments for rent.
+In the 1820s, privately owned Rheinstein, 6km downriver from Bingen, became the first Rhine castle to be converted – by Prussian royalty (a branch of the Hohenzollerns) – into a romantic summer residence complete with turrets and battlements.
+Today, the neo-Gothic interior is furnished more-or-less as it was over a century ago.
+Highlights include a tiny chapel, the Rittersaal (Knights’ hall) and 14th- to 19th-century stained-glass windows brought from Cologne and Düsseldorf churches.
+A path leads from parking places along the B9.